SimpleJnius/sj-android-billingclient/README.md

 - `getProductDetailsList()`: Gets the list of product details
 - `getUnfetchedProductList()`: Gets the list of unfetched products

+### Purchase

+Represents a purchase made by a user.

+#### Methods

+- `getProducts()`: Gets the list of product IDs associated with the purchase
+- `getPurchaseToken()`: Gets the token that uniquely identifies the purchase

+### PurchaseState

+Constants for purchase states:

+- `PurchaseState.PENDING`: Purchase is pending
+- `PurchaseState.PURCHASED`: Purchase is completed
+- `PurchaseState.UNSPECIFIED`: Purchase state is unspecified

+### PendingPurchaseUpdate

+Represents a pending update to a purchase.

+#### Methods

+- `getProducts()`: Gets the list of product IDs associated with the pending purchase update
+- `getPurchaseToken()`: Gets the token that uniquely identifies the pending purchase update

+### AccountIdentifiers

+Contains account identifiers for a purchase.

+#### Methods

+- `getObfuscatedAccountId()`: Gets the obfuscated account ID
+- `getProfileId()`: Gets the profile ID

 ### ProductType

 Constants for product types:

 - `ProductType.INAPP`: One-time purchases
 - `ProductType.SUBS`: Subscriptions

+### BillingFlowParamsBuilder

+Builder for BillingFlowParams.

+#### Methods

+- `build()`: Builds the BillingFlowParams object
+- `setIsOfferPersonalized(boolean)`: Sets whether the offer is personalized
+- `setObfuscatedAccountId(String)`: Sets the obfuscated account ID
+- `setObfuscatedProfileId(String)`: Sets the obfuscated profile ID
+- `setProductDetailsParamsList(List)`: Sets the list of product details parameters
+- `setSubscriptionUpdateParams(SubscriptionUpdateParams)`: Sets the subscription update parameters

+### SubscriptionUpdateParams

+Parameters for updating a subscription.

+#### Methods

+- `newBuilder()`: Creates a new builder for SubscriptionUpdateParams
+- `build()`: Builds the SubscriptionUpdateParams object

+### SubscriptionUpdateParamsBuilder

+Builder for SubscriptionUpdateParams.

+#### Methods

+- `build()`: Builds the SubscriptionUpdateParams object
+- `setOldPurchaseToken(String)`: Sets the token of the old purchase to be replaced
+- `setSubscriptionReplacementMode(int)`: Sets the replacement mode for the subscription

+### ReplacementMode

+Constants for subscription replacement modes:

+- `ReplacementMode.CHARGE_FULL_PRICE`: Charge the full price for the new subscription
+- `ReplacementMode.CHARGE_PRORATED_PRICE`: Charge a prorated price for the new subscription
+- `ReplacementMode.DEFERRED`: Defer the replacement until the next billing cycle
+- `ReplacementMode.WITHOUT_PRORATION`: Replace without proration
+- `ReplacementMode.WITH_TIME_PRORATION`: Replace with time proration

 ### BillingResponseCode